duganchen/rundoom/README.md

         }
     }

-I then use I use FISH's completion system (which respects MRU) to choose and launch a preset for the *rundoom* command:
+The command-line format is:

+    rundoom [-p <preset>] -- <any extra arguments>

+The -p (preset) option is integrated with FISH's completion system.
+This is the intended way to use rundoom.

+You'll notice that the next time you use rundoom, FISH will autocomplete the command to the last preset you used.

 ![FISH completion](screenshots/rundoom_completion.png)

 Running *rundoom* without arguments gives you a picker.
-Looks cool, but really an experiment that I threw in.
-The intended usage is to take advantage of FISH's completion system:
+Looks cool, but really just an experiment that I threw in.

 ![Picker](screenshots/rundoom_picker.png)